 Fishing Report

-Delavan Lake 7/08/24 through 7/15/24
+Delavan Lake Fishing Report 9/23/24 through 9/30/24

-Good Luck and I hope to see you on the water.
-For guide parties, please call Dave Duwe at 262-728-8063
+Good luck and I hope to see you on the water, for guide parties, please call Dave Duwe at 262-728-8063

 Do you have questions about the Vegetation/Weeds in Delavan Lake?